 Most healthy people will experience a certain level of pain when they have constipation or diarrhea, but in IBS this problem is exacerbated because the brain is even more sensitive to pain signals from the intestinal nerves than normal.
 This is known as “hypersensitivity” and means that where a healthy person might feel little or no pain in a certain situation – a few days of constipation, for example – an IBS person would feel much more pain.

 The “brain-gut axis” malfunctioning causes this sensitivity – the communication between brain and gut has gone very wrong.
-So when the body tells the brain of an IBS sufferer that it’s in pain, the brain interprets the pain as being far more severe than it actually is.
-In experiments that used brain imaging, it’s been proven that IBS brains actually react differently to pain than the brains of healthy people.
+So, when the body tells the brain of an IBS sufferer who is in pain, the brain interprets the pain as being far more severe than it actually is.
+In experiments that used brain imaging, it has been proven that IBS brains actually react differently to pain than the brains of healthy people.

-The pain of IBS can be difficult to deal with because it often doesn’t respond to basic painkillers like Tylenol or ibuprofen and the stronger painkillers like codeine can cause gut problems themselves.
+The pain of IBS can be difficult to deal with because it often does not respond to basic painkillers like Tylenol or ibuprofen and the stronger painkillers like codeine can cause gut problems themselves.

-Usually, the best way to tackle the pain is to attack the diarrhea or constipation that’s causing it.
+Usually, the best way to tackle the pain is to attack the diarrhea or constipation that is causing it.
 Once the normal rhythm of the bowel is regained, the pain should disappear.

 Diarrhea experienced by IBS sufferers is usually characterized by two things – the number of bowel movements (BMs) passed each day and how quickly you need to get to the bathroom.
 It’s usually defined as more than three BMs per day.
 In women, diarrhea can be particularly bad just before or just after their get their period.